Chart Color Schemes

 Gowanbrae has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Five projects, identified by AreaSearch, are expected to impact the area significantly.
-These include Artisan Architects' 18-22 Howes Street Apartments project, the 17-25 Earl Street Airport West Development, and two other initiatives at 12 Howes Street Airport West Apartments and 19-21 Louis Street Airport West.
-The following list details those projects deemed most relevant.
+Five projects have been identified by AreaSearch as potentially impacting the area: 18-22 Howes Street Apartments designed by Artisan Architects, 17-25 Earl Street Airport West Development, 12 Howes Street Airport West Apartments, and 19-21 Louis Street Airport West.

 Professional plan users can use the search below to filter and access additional projects.